-The number of credits required for a master's degree varies by program area, but is at minimum 32 credits.
-A master's student must complete all work toward the degree within six calendar years after first registering for classes.
-Entering doctoral students must have earned a master's degree and must complete a minimum of 90 semester hours beyond the baccalaureate degree and 60 hours beyond the master's degree.
-All work for the doctoral degree must be completed within nine years.
+The number of credits required for a Master's degree varies by program area, but is, at minimum, 32 credits.
+However, a master's student must complete all work toward the degree within six calendar years after first registering for classes.
+Entering Doctoral students must have a master's degree and must complete a minimum of 90 semester hours beyond the baccalaureate degree and 60 hours beyond the master's degree.
+All work for the doctoral degree must be completed in no more than nine years.
 (University Graduate Catalog)